-Simply, “Koji”(麹) is the moldy steamed grains such as barley, rice, and beans propagated “Aspergillus oryzae”.
+Simply, “Koji”(麹) is the moldy steamed grains such as barley, rice, and beans propagated by “Aspergillus oryzae”.

 “Aspergillus oryzae” is a type of mold known as kōji mold (Japanese: ニホンコウジカビ (日本麹菌), is essential for the fermentation and aging of miso, soy sauce, and Japanese sake, and has been certified as a bacterium representing Japan.

-Koji has long been rooted in Japanese food culture and has contributed to the development of Japanese food aesthetic.
+Koji has long been rooted in Japanese food culture and has contributed to the development of Japanese food aesthetics.

-I’m sure you might think that when they hear mold, “Eh?
+I’m sure you might think that when you think about mold, “Eh?
 Is that safe?”

 Of course, koji molds in those beneficial molds,